 Once upon a time, most large refineries and chemical plants had their own valve shops, complete with a full compliment of experienced valve repair technicians.
 These service departments took care of most of the plants repair needs, although oftentimes valves were simply replaced rather than refurbished.

-During the boom times of the 50’s and early 60’s the valve repair industry took root and blossomed, as end-users began to divest themselves of most valve repair functions.
+During the boom times of the 50’s and early 60’s the industrial valve repair industry took root and blossomed, as end-users began to divest themselves of most valve repair functions.
 The emergence of dozens of small to medium sized valve repair companies all across the country helped fill the vacuum left by the closing of the plant owned valve repair shops.
 A few manufacturers such as Crane and Pacific got in on the repair action by establishing their own service centers at select locations around the country.

 It was actually easier to repair valves back then.
 The basic design of steel valves manufactured in the United States changed little for the first 75 years of the 20th century.
 Due to their over-engineering, in the days before finite element analysis (FEA), many of these “tanks” held up to decades of service, as well as many repair cycles.
 Ask virtually any long-time valve repair hand, and most will choose to repair a 40 year-old cast steel gate valve, rather than one of the newer designs.